 Things broke out for Paul, though, when he signed to Gamble & Huff's new Philadelphia International Records and recorded 1972's 360 Degrees Of Billy Paul.
 The disc's high point, "Me and Mrs. Jones," was beyond huge, hitting number one and becoming a Grammy winner and one of the year's biggest hits.
 Despite the stark lyrical theme of continuing adultery, audiences were drawn to the irresistible bass line and to Paul's right-on vocals.
 The accompanying album also became a big hit.

 Paul's follow-up single, "Am I Black Enough For You?", drew its own controversy, and failed to chart high - perhaps stalling his crossover success.
 But while Billy Paul never matched the success of that hit, he continued to churn out successful music for the rest of the decade, landing a sizeable hit with "Thanks for Saving My Life," and placing several other songs on the charts, including "Be Truthful to Me," "Let's Make a Baby," and a cover of Paul McCartney's "Let 'Em In."
 Throughout this time, Paul was fearless in putting messages in his music, even as radio and others found controversy in his work.

 Paul moved from label to label in the 80s and 90s with limited success, but was a consistently popular concert draw.
 He formed Billy Paul Management and Production and began working with other Philadelphia-based artists.
-He also continues to perform around the world well into the 21st Century.
+He also continued to perform around the world well into the 21st Century.
 Sadly, he died in 2016.